5 Next Steps After Your Call to Ministry

 Congratulations, you feel called into Ministry, now what?

 The scene plays out like this, a young person has a God encounter where the Holy Spirit speaks to them or a prophetic word is given that calls them into the life of ministry.
 Then they come to their pastors and declare that they want to be a pastor or feel called to full-time ministry.
 So what is next for that young leader?
 Maybe you are that person feeling called to ministry and wondering what’s next, so here are what I would call the primary next steps once you feel called into ministry.
+(Also for those called to full time ministry I’ve started something just for you called the Ministry Cohort.
+Check it out and join the conversations.)

 1. Immerse Yourself into God’s Word

 This cannot be overstated.
 All of your ministry must be based and founded upon the truth of the word of God.
 All life, wisdom, peace, hope, and grace flows out of God’s word.
 If you ever want to minister well, you must become immersed in God’s word.
 Later at bible college you can get more training on how to properly do an exegetical study of scripture, or how to lead an effective church, but first, you need to live in God’s word everyday and allow it begin to come alive in you.
 The habit of daily time spent in the Bible is a non-negotiable for those who feel called into ministry.
 Your first priority as a minister is to the word of God.
-Also this year specifically I’ve been feeling stirred to call people to a Revival of God’s Word.

 and will give our attention to prayer and the ministry of the word. – Acts 6:4